Wiki · Concept · Last reviewed June 25, 2026

 The governance value of Cedar is policy legibility.
 It can help turn vague agent permissions into explicit rules that security, legal, product, and operations teams can inspect.
 The Cedar paper by Joseph W. Cutler and coauthors describes the language as expressive, fast, safe, and analyzable.
 Those are engineering properties, not deployment guarantees.

-A governed agent stack should record the policy set, schema version, principal, agent identity, action, resource, context, decision, determining policies, approval event, and downstream side effect.
+A governed agent stack should record the policy set, schema version, principal, agent identity, action, resource, context, decision, diagnostics, determining policies, approval event, and downstream side effect.
 If a policy is changed after an incident, the record should preserve the policy version that actually decided the action.

 Defense Pattern